Erry2003-09-24/EsameASD/README.md

-For build the docker image you can use the command:
+For build the docker image:

-docker build -t esame-app .
+docker build -t esame-app-container .

 For execute the docker image you can use the command:

-docker run -it esame-app
+docker run -it --rm esame-app-container

+the flag --rm removes it when I stop.

+If I create the container in DM:

+docker-compose up -d